 Meetings are confidential.
 You may disclose to your friends that you participated, but you may not disclose who else was present or what they said.

 Participation is free.
 A basket may be passed to defray expenses, but contributions are voluntary.
 The convenor will sign your attendance sheet on request.
 Most courts and most treatment programs, credit LifeRing attendance on a par with other support groups.

 A meeting convenor is a person in recovery like yourself.
 No professional training is required.
-If you stay clean and sober and want to be useful to others doing the same, in a few months you could become a LifeRing meeting convenor yourself.
+If you stay sober and want to be useful to others doing the same, in a few months you could become a LifeRing meeting convenor yourself.